truskills/edx-platform/docs/en_us/platform_api/source/enrollment/endpoints.rst

 edX Enrollment API Endpoints
 ################################################

-The edX Platform API allows you to view information about users and their course enrollments, course information, and videos and transcripts.
+The edX Platform API enables you to view information about users and their course enrollments, course information, and videos and transcripts.

 The following tasks and endpoints are currently supported.